Gimme Some Love

 "Gimme Some Love" is a song recorded by Australian singer-songwriter Gina G from her debut album, Fresh!
 (1997).
 Released in August 1997 by Eternal and WEA, it was the fifth single release by Gina G (though the catalogue number indicates it may have been planned to be released ahead of "Ti Amo") and the second single to be released in the US.
 She wrote the song with Bob Wainwright, John Collins, Mark Taylor and Richard Burton.
-In the UK, "Gimme Some Love" peaked at number 25 (her last top 40 hit), spending just two weeks in the UK top 75 and a further three weeks in the top 200.
+In the UK, "Gimme Some Love" peaked at number 25 (her last top-40 hit), spending just two weeks in the UK top 75 and a further three weeks in the top 200.
 The second UK CD release contained remixes of "Higher Than Love", a Motiv8-produced song from the Fresh! album, which had previously been released on promotional vinyl.

 Critical reception

 Patrick McDonald from The Advertiser noted that the singer "dances on the edge of a techno beat" with "Gimme Some Love".
 J.D.
 Considine from The Baltimore Sun remarked the song's "pumping house beats".
-Larry Flick from Billboard wrote, "Hot on the heels of 'Ooh Aah...
+Larry Flick from Billboard magazine wrote, "Hot on the heels of 'Ooh Aah...
 Just a Little Bit' comes this frenetic Euro-NRG stomper.
 Hard as it may be to believe, the hook here is just as quick and catchy as its predecessor, and Gina's wide-eyed performance bursts with infectious glee.
 Expect to be bouncing to this well into the spring season—and use it as an excuse to dip into the singer's festive full-length set Fresh!."
 Richard Paton from The Blade complimented the "irresistible grooves" of the song.

-British magazine Music Week rated it three out of five, viewing it as "another breathless uptempo track from Gina's undeservedly overlooked album.
+British magazine Music Week gave it a score of three out of five, naming it "another breathless uptempo track from Gina's undeservedly overlooked album.
 It has spent nine weeks on the Billboard Hot 100 and should see significant chart action here."
 A reviewer from People Magazine commented, "Don't be surprised to find yourself high on the giddiness of impossibly catchy numbers like 'Follow the Light' and 'Gimme Some Love.
 In a retrospective review, Pop Rescue said the song has "tons of house piano and synth sequences, and a bass and drum sequence that sounds like it’s popped round after finishing working for contemporaries 2 Unlimited or Culture Beat."